A problem in non-linear Diophantine approximation: Proof of Theorems 1a 1b

 a contradiction.
-Moreover, in view of \S\ref{sec:conv} this observation implies that the set $W_{n, m}^p(\psi)$ has measure zero for every approximating function $\psi$ whenever \eqref{eqn:pbound} does not hold (assuming we don't have $n=m=2$).
-Similarly, when $n=m=1$ one can easily verify that either $p=1$ or the set $W_{1, 1}^p(\psi)$ always has measure zero.
+Moreover, in view of \S\ref{sec:conv} this observation implies that the set $W_{n, m}^p(\psi)$ has measure zero for every approximating function $\psi$ whenever \eqref{badbound} holds.
+One can readily verify this is also the case when we have equality in (\ref{badbound}) and $\lambda_\psi \neq 0$.
+We therefore proceed on the assumption that (\ref{eqn:pbound}) holds when $n \neq m$, as in Theorem~1b.